MississaugaCoding/mississaugacoding.github.io/_posts/2015-10-20-html-css-js-forms.md

 Alternatively, and probably much easier, you may want to [sign up free onto Cloud9](https://c9.io/web/sign-up/free) as suggested in [this blog post](http://mississaugacoding.github.io/2015/10/06/html-css-js-review/) from some weeks ago.
 More details as to what Cloud9 is (and is not) can be found [here](http://mississaugacoding.github.io/2015/10/13/html-css-js-more-review/) and officially [here](https://docs.c9.io/docs/).

-The full code example will be posted here after the session.
+The full code example, along with any related resource and reference links, will be posted here after the session.

 Meanwhile, to help you prepare, here is the back-end SQL code for creating the database table, and the PHP code for saving the form data to that table: